rishraj2000/dog_breed_chatbot/readme.md

 ## Approach
 I have used 'create_csv_agent' from langchain and an LLM from using groq.
 Kindly refer to the above video to check the performance.
-I also tried other Agentic AI methods using crewai and can discuss about its results later.
+I also tried other Agentic AI methods using crewai which gave even better result but the approach is a bit complex and can discuss about its results later.